lokalized/lokalized-java/README.md

 and other [`CharSequence`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/lang/CharSequence.html)
-operands are phonetic inputs: Lokalized resolves them through your [`PhoneticResolver`](https://javadoc.lokalized.com/com/lokalized/PhoneticResolver.html) for comparison with `PHONETIC_*` constants.
-They are not numeric values or general-purpose string literals.
+operands are phonetic inputs: Lokalized resolves them through your [`PhoneticResolver`](https://javadoc.lokalized.com/com/lokalized/PhoneticResolver.html) for comparison with `PHONETIC_*` constants or explicit `Phonetic` values.
+They are not numeric values or general-purpose string literals, and two raw `CharSequence` placeholders cannot be compared for textual equality.
 Missing, null, and incompatible operands are resolution failures, not implicit non-matches.

 Use language-form definitions for grammatical categories and expression fragments for exact, threshold, or compound